José María Ramos: Early life

 Ramos was born on 28 October 1948 in Urumita, in the Colombian department of La Guajira.

 His grandfather was a musician, and his father José María Ramos Rojas taught him to play accordion.

 The Vallenato Legend Festival and later career

 In 1976 Ramos won the semi-professional accordionist competition of the Vallenato Legend Festival.
 In 1977 he won the professional accordionist competition, accompanied by Simón Herrera on caja and Abel Suárez on guacharaca, defeating several competitors including Alberto Muegues, Miguel Ahumada, Ramón Vargas, Raúl "Chiche" Martínez, Rafael Salas, and Juancho Polo Valencia.
-Ramos was 28 at the time, which made him the youngest winner of the competition until Saúl Lallemand won aged 19 in 1998.
+Ramos was 28 when he won, which made him the youngest winner of the competition at the time.
 Because he was the tenth winner of the competition, he was given the nickname "El Décimo".

 Following his win, Ramos played in the conjunto of Carlos Lleras Araújo, and also recorded with artists including Iván Villazón, Poncho Zuleta, Silvio Brito, and Fabián Corrales.
 He later formed a group called Las Glorias del Vallenato, with whom he was still playing at the Casa de la Cultura in Valledupar in 2016.